 What happens at a CU learning activity?

-Activities that happen in the community: Passport holders may visit a learning provider in the community to take part in a learning activity.
+Activities that happen in the community: CU Scotland members may visit a learning provider in the community to take part in a learning activity.
 That could mean a self-guided visit, a venue tour, an interactive workshop, lesson or session.
 Community providers may also create fun learning activities children can do from home.

-Activities that happen in a child's school: Passport holders might take place in fun activities in there school, that happen outside normal lesson time.
-That could mean a fun club that happens before or after the school day, or during break times.
-Schools sometimes provide extra learning opportunities for children to take part in at home or beyond the school gates.
-As long as the activity happens outside normal lesson time and isn't part of the curriculum, it can be counted towards CU credits and awards.
+Activities that happen in a child's school: Members may also take part in fun activities at their school, happening outside of normal lesson time.
+It could be a fun club that happens before or after the school day or during break times.
+Some CU schools even provide extra-curricular activities for home.
+As long as the activity isn't part of the curriculum, it can be counted towards CU credits and awards.

-Activities that happen at home: Passport holders can also collect credits for taking part in a wide range of activities at home, with their families.
-These could be part of a Children's University Scotland free downloadable activity challenge, a fun worksheet or online activity produced by one of our learning partners, or even a free online learning activity - like Sumdog maths games.
+Activities that happen at home: Passport holders can also collect credits for taking part in a wide range of activities at home with their families.
+Whether it's an activity or worksheet from our the Learning section of our website, or a free online learning activity or game, such as a Youtube lesson or Sumdog maths games.

 This approach helps to connect classroom learning with other learning that takes place in our communities, city centres and countryside.
 Everyone’s involved — teachers, families, friends and local activity providers — at every step.